-We use multiple photos set to expose in a different range then combine them into one.
+We use multiple photos set to expose in a different range and then combine them into one.

 Here is an example of what I mean.

-Here is a photo of Hermosa beach exposed for the sky.
-The sky is exposed to capture it's contrast and color but everything else is too dark.
+Here is a photo of Hermosa Beach exposed to the sky.
+The sky is exposed to capture its contrast and color but everything else is too dark.

 Now, here is what they look like if we combine all three.